• Skip to primary navigation

 The easiest folding technique is a half-moon shape, which you can do by simply folding the wrap in half over the filling and sealing it by tightly pinching the edges together.
 Once you get the hang of filling the dough and crimping, add some pleats before pinching the edges together.

-Wet the edges if using store-bought wrappers so they can be glued together.
-This is not necessary for homemade wrappers.
+Wet the edges if using store-bought wrappers so they can seal well.
+This is unnecessary for homemade wrappers.

 More dumpling recipes